ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 Note that we pass in the `nav` object, and set it as a property in the constructor.

 All views have both a class, and an associated template.
-Let's checkout out `app/hello-ionic/hello-ionic.html` - the template file for this page:
+Let's checkout `app/hello-ionic/hello-ionic.html` - the template file for this page:

 ```html
 {% raw %}